web3privacy/docs/src/content/docs/membership/survival-kit.md

 title: Privacy Survival Kit
 ---

-A package of items for our [members](/membership) that they receive for free each year as a gift for their contribution.
+A package of items for our [Members, Sponsors and Community Partners](/partnerships) that they receive for free each year as a gift for their contribution.

 ## 2024 Edition